StewBen/Rovarnyheter/README.md

 # SosVovTot-Nonyhohetoteror
-A Python Script hosted on Heroku for running the Twitter Bot @sosvovtot.
+A Python Script hosted on Heroku for running the Twitter Bot [@sosvovtot](https://twitter.com/sosvovtot).
-Posts news-tweets from @svtnyheter, translated into Rövarspråket.
+The bot posts news-tweets from [@svtnyheter](https://twitter.com/svtnyheter), translated into Rövarspråket.